 Many of the Small Medium Enterprises (SMEs) in the NWT are owner-operated businesses whose strength lies in delivering legendary tourism experiences.
 Rather than spending their time on their digital presence, they focus on working in their business.
 In a digital world, these legendary experiences need to be found before they can be enjoyed.
 There is a concrete opportunity to have a much stronger digital presence.
-COVID-19 has catalyzed the adoption of technologies and customer digitization.
-It is not sufficient to be digitally literate.
+The pandemic catalyzed the adoption of technologies and customer digitization.
+It is no longer sufficient to be digitally literate.
 The majority of operators must now be capable of connecting digitally with the right customer to generate leads and convert sales.
+This requires operators to not only build the digital infrastructure needed, but more challengingly, maintain them day-to-day.